our literal speed is a text & art undertaking located in Selma, Alabama

 We also anticipated that our distressed Kulturbolschewismus from the Deep South might leave a few folks perplexed along the way, but that was one of the basic ideas from the beginning: we wanted OLS to make OLS.
 Forever and ever and ever and then some.
 Now, if you asked us, "What is OLS?"
 The best answer has always been: OLS is OLS.
-It's not about anything.
-It's not thematizing something, or expressing anything, or representing a repressed narrative, or critically analyzing culture, etc. (though those are all perfectly good things to do).
+OLS is imagined (a bit over-poetically) as the sole actor in the contemporary art and academic worlds that has been, and remains, unapologetically worthless, meaningless and irrelevant.
+OLS cannot really be defended.
+It is intellectually and aesthetically helpless.
+It is, essentially, a form of clutter that proper academics and successful art people occasionally brush off their shoulders while on their way to give a lecture on object ontology or ubering to a Wade Guyton opening.
+OLS is not about anything.
+It's not thematizing something, or representing a repressed narrative, or critically analyzing culture, etc. (though those are all perfectly good things to do).
 We wanted something that existed to be what it is instead of anything else.
 The idea was that we wanted any description or synopsis of the project to come up short.
 We wanted something that could not be explained in a press release, advertised with a blurb or accounted for in a CV line.
-Instead, OLS was imagined fundamentally as a perpetual traitor to any established "brand identity"; it was created as an infinite anti-brand: anytime it started to become "successful" at anything, anytime it established its general capacity in any critical, curatorial, or artistic endeavor, then that aspect of the enterprise needed to be sidelined and new, more problematic directions explored.
+Instead, OLS was imagined fundamentally as a perpetual failure at establishing a "brand identity"; it was created as an infinite anti-brand: anytime it started to become (mildly) "successful" at anything, anytime it established its general capacity in any critical, curatorial, or artistic endeavor, then that aspect of the enterprise needed to be sidelined and new, more problematic directions explored.
 Call it the Peter Principle of Aesthetics.
 As a result, over time, you get more and more of what we do relatively badly and less and less of what we do relatively well.
 It has also increasingly become necessary to "do OLS" without announcing to anyone ahead of time that one is "doing OLS," and it hasn't always been pretty.